Cinema of Naples: History

 The ancient centre, the coast and the hinterland of Naples are the oldest cinematographic evidence of Italian cinema.
 In fact, the Lumière Brothers carried out some filming in 1898 on the Riviera di Chiaia, in Via Toledo, on the Vesuvius funicular and in other areas of the city, some filming in 1898.
 In the Galleria Umberto I the Recanati room was already active since 1897, the first cinema in Italy created by the Venetian Mario Recanati.

 From this experience, at the beginning of the twentieth century, the city became one of the poles of the nascent Italian film industry, together with Rome and Turin: some of the first Italian film production houses arose in the Vomero district, such as Partenope Film of the Troncone Brothers in 1906 in via Francesco Solimena and Giuseppe Di Luggo's Polifilms in 1915 in via Domenico Cimarosa, which was taken over and absorbed in 1918 by Gustavo Lombaroo's Lombardo Film, which would later become Titanus in 1928.
 Famous was the activity of Elvira Notari with her Dora Film (located in Via Roma, 91) and of many other directors, producers, actors and workers, who later moved most of them to the capital, when the Fascist Regime decided to centralize film production in Cinecittà.
 In Naples, Notari also founded a Film Art School (in Via Leonardo di Capua, 15).
 In via Purgatorio, in the Poggioreale area, Vesuvio Films was founded by Augusto Turchi in 1909, one of the first film manufacturers in Italy which produced over fifty films until 1914.

 As is already the case in other European and American cities, due to the so constant and widespread presence of cinematographic reality in the city of Naples and its surroundings, the so-called cinematographic tourism has also developed here, which offers the possibility of visiting the places immortalized by the most great film directors (such as De Sica or Rossellini) in their films, organizing real itineraries and guided visits to the locations of the most famous films.

 The pioneering times of the Neapolitan film industry ended during the Fascist period: the emphasis placed on the development of Rome and the lowering of costs due to centralization meant that the production of Italian films was transferred to the banks of the Tiber, where they were built the Cinecittà establishments.

+Actuality

+In the last ten years, thanks to the great work carried out by the Campania Region Film Commission, Naples has become one of the most loved sets in the world.
+Over 400 productions have decided to shoot films and TV series in Naples between 2015 and 2024.